MOST BEAUTIFUL VILLAGES AND TOWNS IN SWITZERLAND

 I visited Stein am Rhein for the first time recently and I am must say it felt unreal!
 Stein am Rhein is so exquisitely pretty I couldn’t believe I waited so long and didn’t visit until my eighth or ninth Switzerland trip to finally pay a visit.

-It is one of the places to visit in Switzerland, don’t miss out or you might end up regretting it.
+It is one of the places to visit in Switzerland, don’t miss out or you might end up regretting it because it truly is one of the most unique towns to visit in Switzerland.

 Top Things to Do in Stein am Rhein